-The Exams Officer Digital Accreditation (EODA) is annually updated on an academic year basis.
-Access to the EODA is included within your centre membership to The Exams Office
+The Exams Officer Digital Accreditation (EODA) is annually updated on an academic year basis and access to the accreditation is included within your centre membership to The Exams Office

 What the accreditation offers

-An online, timed assessment designed to support exams office staff in confirming their knowledge and understanding of exam regulations
+An online assessment designed to support exams office staff in confirming their knowledge and understanding of exam regulations.

-The EODA also forms a key part of the proposed Exams Officer Professional Standards (Standards) which the National Association of Examinations Officers (NAEO) is launching in 2023.
-The NAEO has formally endorsed the EODA by the inclusion of its logo within the online certificate and as the formal measurement of one of the key elements of the Standards – confirmation of an exams officer’s knowledge and understanding of exam regulations
+The EODA also forms a key part of the Exams Officer Professional Standards launched by the National Association of Examinations Officers (NAEO).
+The NAEO formally endorses the EODA (by the inclusion of its logo within the online certificate) as the formal measurement of one of the key elements of the Standards – confirmation of an exams officer’s knowledge and understanding of exam regulations.

 There are also aspects of the role which are centre specific and cannot be covered by an online assessment.
 Therefore, the use of the term ‘accreditation’ rather than ‘qualification’ is more appropriate, as this assessment will: